Call Us Today On: 0330 808 1074

 The Green Deal Loan is available to homeowners, landlords, and tenants.

-To be eligible for the loan, you need to use a Green Deal approved installer or provider.
+To qualify for the loan, you must use a Green Deal-approved installer or provider.

 It is worth noting that since the Green Deal Scheme was privatised, the loan APR has increased.

 Also, the duration of the loan period is now restricted to the anticipated lifetime of the energy efficiency measure purchased.

 The Green Homes Grant was a £2 billion scheme that funded up to two-thirds of the cost of energy-saving home improvements in England.

 Unfortunately, the date for new applications ended on 31st March 2021, and the scheme was only available to households in England.